jyshiivy/jyshi_ivy/_portfolio/portfolio-1.md

 My Main Contributions
 ------
+- Transferred client’s needs to design requirements through weekly meeting with the client.
--	Designed joints, mounting plates, and rods to ensure adjustability and rigid fixation.
+- Designed and conducted rapid prototyping and testing to ensure adjustability and rigid fixation.
-- Connected and communicated with a professional engineer to get suggestions on design and manufacturability.
+- Outreached specialist in medical device design and gathered useful advices and manufacturing resource.
 -	Developed manufacturing drawings and fabricated the prototypes using 3D printers, a lathe, a milling machine, a waterjet, and a laser welder.
--	Communicated with the client weekly to determine the true needs and update the design progress.
+- Transferred client’s needs to design requirements through weekly meeting with the client.